EnergyMashupLab/eml-cts/complete/docs/uri_structure.md

 Common Transactive Services URI Structure and Payloads for REST service operations
 =====================================
 POST operations have a RequestBody (the message that is POSTed to the listed URI) and a ResponseBody (the message body that is returned to the actor doing the POST).

-We use this to provide the standard Energy Interoperation messages - for example, for creating a tender (offer to buy or sell) the POST RequestBody contains an EiCreateTender, while the POST ResponseBody contains the correlated EiCreatedTender.
+We use this to provide the standard Energy Interoperation messages - for example, for creating a tender (offer to buy or sell) the POST RequestBody contains an EiCreateTenderPayload, while the POST ResponseBody contains the correlated EiCreatedTenderPayload.

-For this project principal authors of the base standards flattened the type hierarchy for only the product (energy) and information elements we use.
+For this project principal authors of the base standards flattened the type hierarchy for only the product (energy) and information elements used in the present implementation of the Common Transactive Services.
 This approach maintains standards conformance and allows for
 * A simpler to use and understand type system
 * Simpler Java class definitions for standard payloads
 * A conformance statement at the end of the project

-We use JSON rather than XML for message payloads with Jackson serialization and deserialization between Java and JSON.\
+We use JSON rather than XML for message payloads with Jackson serialization and deserialization between Java and JSON.

 #### URI and Operation Tables
 Note that the {id} in URI determines the transport end point.
 ActorId is independent of {id}*.